 Rebooting most phones is as easy as pressing and holding down the Power button.
 When your phone powers off, press and hold down the Power key again and your phone will turn on.
 You should now be out of Fastboot mode.

-Here comes a powerful Android system repair tool called DroidKit that fixes almost all system problems on a Samsung device, such as the white screen of death, black screen, device frozen, touch screen not working, etc. With an intuitive UI and step-by-step wizard, DroidKit makes the fixing process easy for everyone to follow and no technical knowledge is required.
+Here comes a powerful Android system repair tool called DroidKit that fixes almost all system problems on an Android device, such as the Android white screen of death, Android black screen, device frozen, touch screen not working, etc. With an intuitive UI and step-by-step wizard, DroidKit makes the fixing process easy for everyone to follow and no technical knowledge is required.
 There are what DroidKit can do for you:

 Free Download * 100% Clean & Safe